 Psychotherapy explores a person's life to bring Forth potential contributing causes of depression.
 During treatment, the therapist helps the patient to know their thinking patterns and how they originated.
 There are numerous distinct subtypes of psychotherapy, but all have the common objective of helping the individual develop nutritious problem solving and coping skills.

-- Cognitive behavioral treatment assumes that the patient's negative thinking is causing the present depression and focuses on changing thought patterns and perceptions.
-The therapist helps the patient identify twisted or negative thought patterns as well as the emotions and behaviour that accompany them, and then retrains the individual to comprehend the thinking and respond differently to it.
+- Cognitive-behavioral treatment assumes that the patient's negative thinking is causing the present depression and focuses on changing thought patterns and perceptions.
+The therapist helps the patient identify twisted or negative thought patterns as well as the emotions and behavior that accompany them, and then retrains the individual to comprehend the thinking and respond differently to it.

 - Chinese medicine and herbals

 The principle of treatment of depression involves regulating qi, reducing phlegm, calming the mind, and promoting mental resuscitation.
 The Chinese medicine Bai Jin Wan (White Metal Pill) is used to deal with Depression (5 grams twice daily).
 A practitioner may prescribe an assortment of treatments - such as lifestyle changes - based on the kind and severity of the depression.

 There's some evidence that acupuncture is a helpful remedy for depression.
 One double-blind study found that patients who received acupuncture specific for depression were significantly less depressed than control patients who had nonspecific acupuncture or no treatment.